formkiq/docs.formkiq.com/docs/platform/overview.md

 * Intelligent document tagging for accurate categorization of documents using artificial intelligence

 This suite of features transforms document management into a seamless process, enabling users to automatically process, organize, and enrich documents based on their unique needs.
 By chaining actions together, our platform empowers users to create sophisticated workflows that drive productivity, accuracy, and collaboration across the entire document lifecycle.

+### Document Sharing

+FormKiQ's document sharing feature is designed to enabling effortless collaboration between user groups.
+This real-time collaboration not only boosts efficiency but also reduces the need for lengthy email chains and back-and-forth communication.

+Document sharing also enhances version control, as all collaborators access and work on the same up-to-date document, preventing confusion caused by outdated versions.

+Document sharing is particularly valuable for remote teams, as it enables everyone to access the same information regardless of their physical location.
+Overall, document sharing accelerates productivity, encourages effective communication, and streamlines collaborative efforts across diverse groups of individuals.

 ### Document Single Tag Search